 A compatible DOCSIS 3.1 modem costs $80-$120 on Amazon and pays for itself in 6-9 months.
 Check your ISP's approved device list before purchasing.

-AT&T Fiber and Frontier Fiber have zero data caps on all plans.
+Fiber Internet and Fiber Internet have zero data caps on all plans.
 If you're a heavy user, fiber eliminates overage risk entirely.

-Authorized dealers frequently have access to free installation promotions.
-Call us — we often have dealer-exclusive deals that waive the install fee.
+comparison and activation assistance services frequently have access to free installation promotions.
+Call us - we often have service-exclusive deals that waive the install fee.

 Most ISPs give a $5-$15/mo discount for AutoPay.
 Set it and forget it.
 Use a bank account rather than credit card to avoid the rare 'processing fee'.